wso2/docs-is/en/docs/develop/scim2-batch-operations.md

 ## Manage user groups in bulk

-You can use **bulk** operations to add, remove, update, and delete user groups in bulk.
+You can use **bulk** operations to add, update, replace, and delete user groups in bulk.

+!!!
+Info
+    Note that you can include any number of operations in one bulk request.

 ### Add user groups